valleyviolet/gender_swap/README.md

 -----------------------

 The gender_swap utility is a tool for setting gendered text in multiple files so that it remains consistent.
-It was created to allow writers of Live Action RolePlaying Games (LARPs) change the genders of multiple characters based on who was cast in those roles.
+It was created to allow writers of Live Action RolePlaying Games (LARPs) to change the genders of multiple characters based on who was cast in those roles.

 There are currently two ways to use the utility: it can be run purely via the command line or it includes a GUI that can be used.
 In order to use the GUI you will need to install PyQt4.
 The pure command line version should run fine whether or not you have PyQt4 on your system.

 The utility can currently handle txt and rtf files.
 It's not particularly smart about how it handles rtf documents, so there are some known bugs in how formatting spanning the gender text markup can be broken up during processing.

+Note: As of version 0.5 the gender_swap untility can handle two neutral gender options (they and ze) as well as male and female.
+The format of the gender-list file has changed slightly to support this feature.

 ### Setting Up Your Files